aaron-grau/curic/react/projects/todos/README.md

 In this phase you will create a form that allows users to create new todo items.

 You've already set up a redux cycle - now it's time to flesh it out so that a user can create todo list items.

-Follow these steps:

 + In `actions/todo_actions.js`, create two new action creator methods and their respective constants
   + `createTodo`